Body image advice for young people

 Media experiments: You could do experiments to see how taking breaks from media and social media makes you feel.

-Digital detox day: Get your school to support the idea of a detox day – everyone go without looking at social media or screens for one day or even one week.
+Digital detox day: Get your school to support the idea of a detox day – everyone goes without looking at social media or screens for one day or even one week.
 You could get sponsorship for the digital detox and raise money for charity.

 Expose media tricks: Do projects to highlight how what we see in the media is not real.
 You could search for before and after images which have been airbrushed; you could collect articles from social media influencers describing how their life was not always as it appeared in the photos they were posting.
 Displaying these projects around your school may encourage other students to consider media editing techniques also and to carry out similar projects.